 First of all, I have to tell you, book as soon as you know you will be visiting Naples.
 With 2-3 ships in the port on the same day, this tour sells out quickly, although it isn't a private tour.

 Now, click on the image below and it will take you straight to Naples Shore Excursion: Pompeii Half-day Trip from Naples.

 After you have booked you will receive a confirmation.
 They accept both the paper or electronic vouchers once you get there.

-If you want to go even further and really make the most of your day in the Bay of Naples while seeing Pompeii, too, here's the best of the best tours offered by Viator:
+If you want to go even further and really make the most of your day in the Bay of Naples, while seeing Pompeii too, here's some attractive tours offered by Viator:

 4. Capri ferry